dart-lang/build/docs/getting_started.md

 Build with `--output <directory name>` to write files into a merged output directory with file paths that match internally referenced URIs.
 This can be used with the `build`, `watch`, and `serve` commands.
-This directory can also used with a different server if the `serve` command is insufficient.
+This directory can also be used with a different server if the `serve` command is insufficient.

 To output only part of the package, for example to output only the `web` directory, use `--output web:<directory name>`.